fadeoutsoftware/WASDI/snap.md

 ```
 Just make sure to replace the character `#` above with the appropriate digit, i.e, `1`, `2`, or `3`

-According to the developers, builds may fail because of unit tests failing (that happened consistently in our tests).
-If that is case, replace the build above command with
+Note: according to the developers, builds may fail because of unit tests failing (in fact, that happened consistently in our tests).
+If that is case, just replace the build above command with

 ```
 aPath/snap/s#tbx/ $ mvn clean install -DskipTests=true
 ```

-to skip the tests (the latter worked smoothly in our tests).
+to skip the tests (the latter worked smoothly in our tests): you're just going to use the toolboxes, not contributing to them.
 Also, please report the incident on the appropriate ESA's forum: [s1tbx](https://forum.step.esa.int/c/s1tbx/problem-reports), [s2tbx](https://forum.step.esa.int/c/s2tbx/problem-reports) and [s3tbx](https://forum.step.esa.int/c/s3tbx/problem-reports)

 ## PROBA-V toolbox

+Finally, install the PROBA-V toolbox:

 ```
 aPath/snap/ $ git clone https://github.com/senbox-org/probavbox.git